 - Guideline 39.
-Should any unexpected archaeology (excluding burials) be uncovered during ground-disturbing works within the Cemetery (as defined by its listed curtilage), works must stop and a suitably qualified archaeologist be brought in to assess the finds.
+Should any unexpected archaeology (excluding burials) be uncovered during grounddisturbing works within the Cemetery (as defined by its listed curtilage), works must stop and a suitably qualified archaeologist be brought in to assess the finds.
 Depending on the results of the assessment, additional approvals may be required before works can recommence on site.
 If the find is determined to meet the definition of a 'relic' under the Heritage Act 1977, Heritage NSW will need to be notified under Section 146 of the Heritage Act 1977.
-Works within the buffer zones shown in Figure 7.1 must proceed with particular caution and recognition of the potential presence of unexpected human remains. - Guideline 40.
+Works within the buffer zones shown in Figure 7.1 must proceed with particular caution given the potential for relics to be present. - Guideline 40.
 In the event that a potential burial site or potential human skeletal material is exposed, the guidelines at Section 8.8 must be followed. - Guideline 41.
 Suitable clauses must be included in all contractor and subcontractor contracts to ensure that on-site personnel are aware of their obligations and requirements in relation to the archaeological provisions of the Heritage Act 1977. - Guideline 42.
-It is recommended that further investigation into the presence/absence of unmarked burials and their spatial distribution be undertaken.
+It is recommended that further investigation into the presence/absence of unmarked burials and their spatial distribution be undertaken, particularly within the buffer zones shown in Figure 7.1.